 The Cincinnati Playhouse in the Park is also where Doyle debuted his actor-musician production of Sondheim and George Furth's Company, which transferred to Broadway in late 2006.
 The production earned the Tony Award for Best Revival and a nomination for Best Direction.

-The cast features Tony Award nominee Malcolm Gets (A New Brain, The Story of My Life) as songwriter Franklin Shepard; as well as Daniel Jenkins, a Tony Award nominee for Big River, as songwriting partner Charley Kringas; with Becky Ann Baker (Good People, Assassins) as Franklin and Charley's disillusioned pal Mary Flynn.
+Doyle's production trims the two-act musical's running time down to just under two hours, with no intermission.
+The set is built from stacks of manuscripts of the original score.
+The cast features Tony Award nominee Malcolm Gets ( A New Brain, The Story of My Life) as songwriter Franklin Shepard; as well as Daniel Jenkins, a Tony Award nominee for Big River, as songwriting partner Charley Kringas; with Becky Ann Baker ( Good People, Assassins) as Franklin and Charley's disillusioned pal Mary Flynn.

 Completing the cast of Merrily are a handful of Doyle musical veterans, including Jane Pfitsch as Beth, Leenya Rideout as Gussie Carnegie, Jessica Wright as K.T., Matt Castle as Scotty, David Garry as Jerome, Bruce Sabath as Joe, Lee Harrington as Meg, Fred Rose as Tyler, Matthew Deming as Ru and Ben Diskant as Frank Jr.